-So what do we mean when we say “eco friendly” homes?
+So what do we mean when we say “eco-friendly” homes?
 The answer is both simple and surprisingly broad.
 When your home is made more environmentally friendly, it is improving in two very important ways.
 First, the home is having a lower impact on the natural world than it did before.
-This means that it is using less resources producing less pollution, a two-fold improvement.
+This means that it is using fewer resources producing less pollution, a two-fold improvement.

 These devices are the actual hands-on component of a smart home ecosystem, the way you go about controlling it.
 With a suite of smart home devices and appliances installed in your home, the final step is setting them in motion.
 Here’s where remote controls come in.

-Since most of these devices are controlled via smartphone and tablet apps, we wanted to take a closer look at the software that make your smart home work together.
+Since most of these devices are controlled via smartphone and tablet apps, we wanted to take a closer look at the software that makes your smart homework together.
 While many smart home devices, especially hubs and other connectivity products, are paired with their own apps, we discovered a wealth of apps that work independently to connect and control devices.

 Related Galleries You May Like: